Hubbard model for spin-1 Haldane chains

 for $N=2$, thereby establishing a mapping between four-site Hubbard and spin-1 BLBQ dimers (Fig.~\ref{fig:dimer-BLBQ-mapping}a).
 It must be noted that a small but nonzero biquadratic exchange coupling---the simplest term that can be added to $N=2$ Heisenberg chains, compatible with all the symmetries of the system---is necessary to obtain an exact match.

-Figure~\ref{fig:dimer-BLBQ-mapping}b,c shows the BLBQ model parameters $J$ (Fig.~\ref{fig:dimer-BLBQ-mapping}b) and $\beta$ (Fig.~\ref{fig:dimer-BLBQ-mapping}c), as a function of the Hubbard model parameters, obtained by fitting the energy levels of the spin-1 BLBQ dimer, solved analytically, to the low-energy spectrum of the four-site Hubbard dimer at half-filling, solved by exact diagonalization.
+Figure~\ref{fig:dimer-BLBQ-mapping}b,c shows the BLBQ model parameters $J$ (Fig.~\ref{fig:dimer-BLBQ-mapping}b) and $\beta$ (Fig.~\ref{fig:dimer-BLBQ-mapping}c), obtained by fitting the energy levels of the spin-1 BLBQ dimer, solved analytically, to the low-energy spectrum of the four-site Hubbard dimer at half filling, solved by exact diagonalization.
 We highlight three main features.
 First, we note that $J$ is at least one order of magnitude smaller than $\Delta$, as previously anticipated.
-This ascertains that the four-site clusters, albeit coupling antiferromagnetically, have a large effective intracluster ferromagnetic exchange that preserves their spin-1 character~\footnote{A similar picture has been reported in triangulene dimers~\cite{Mishra2020}, where each triangulene plays the role of the effective $s=1$ spin.}.
-Second, we verify that $J$ follows the superexchange scaling~\cite{Anderson1959} $J \propto t'^2/U$.
+This ascertains that the four-site clusters, albeit coupling antiferromagnetically, have a large intracluster ferromagnetic exchange that preserves their spin-1 character~\footnote{A similar picture has been reported in triangulene dimers~\cite{Mishra2020}, where each triangulene plays the role of the effective $s=1$ spin.}.
+Second, we verify that $J$ follows the superexchange scaling~\cite{Anderson1959} $J = \gamma \frac{t'^2}{U}$, with $\gamma \simeq 0.716$ obtained numerically.
 Third, we obtain values of $\beta$ between 0 and 0.06, in which case the BLBQ model is known to remain in the Haldane phase~\cite{Kennedy1990,White1993a}.

-To provide further evidence that our proposed 1D four-site Hubbard lattice at half-filling captures the Haldane physics of spin-1 BLBQ chains, we now extend the comparison between both models for chains with $N>2$ (Fig.~\ref{fig:Hubb-Haldane-agreement}a), keeping the same $J$ and $\beta$ as obtained for the dimer.
-We use the QuSpin package~\cite{Weinberg2017,Weinberg2019} to perform exact diagonalization on spin-1 BLBQ chains up to $N=19$ (the limit within our computational resources), and the ITensor library~\cite{ITensor} for density matrix renormalization group~\cite{White1992,White1993} calculations on $N \geq 20$ spin-1 BLBQ chains and $N \geq 3$ four-site Hubbard lattices.
+To provide further evidence that our proposed 1D four-site Hubbard lattice at half filling captures the Haldane physics of spin-1 BLBQ chains, we now extend the comparison between both models for $N>2$ chains (Fig.~\ref{fig:Hubb-Haldane-agreement}a), keeping the same $J$ and $\beta$ as obtained for the dimer.
+In what follows, we shall always consider OBCs.
+We use the QuSpin package~\cite{Weinberg2017,Weinberg2019} to perform exact diagonalization on both $N=3$ four-site Hubbard lattices and spin-1 BLBQ chains up to $N=19$ (the limit within our computational resources), and the ITensor library~\cite{ITensor} for density matrix renormalization group~\cite{White1992,White1993} calculations on $N \geq 20$ spin-1 BLBQ chains and $N \geq 4$ four-site Hubbard lattices.